simbayippy/perp-dex-tools/docs/ARCHITECTURE.md

   - The script is safe to run while the bot is active; it opens a DB connection, prints, and exits.

 - **Textual TUI (Step 3 foundation)**
-  - `tui/dashboard_app.py` defines a Textual application with a simple menu (`View Latest Snapshot`, `Start Bot` placeholder, `Exit`).
+  - `tui/dashboard_app.py` defines a Textual application with a minimal menu (`View Latest Snapshot`, `Exit`).
   - Entry point: `python scripts/dashboard_tui.py`.
 Requires `textual>=0.44.0` plus existing dependencies (`rich`, `databases`).
-  - The TUI currently fetches on demand (no live polling).
-Future enhancements: periodic refresh, bot lifecycle controls, funding monitors.
+  - The TUI fetches on demand and upgrades to a live stream when the control server is available; richer operator actions (bot lifecycle controls, funding monitors) will return in a future iteration.
-  - The control server (`dashboard/control_server.py`) exposes `/snapshot`, `/stream`, and `/commands` (WebSocket + REST) so future UIs can subscribe to live updates and issue actions (e.g., manual close). `FundingArbitrageStrategy` registers a handler when dashboard mode is enabled.
+  - The control server (`dashboard/control_server.py`) exposes `/snapshot` and `/stream` so external UIs can subscribe to live updates.
+Command endpoints are intentionally deferred until the redesign is complete.

 - **Configuration defaults**
   - `FundingArbConfig.dashboard` defaults to disabled, so the trading loop runs without rendering or persistence unless explicitly enabled in YAML.